Silvia Peppoloni: Career and impact

-Silvia Peppoloni is a PhD geologist, researcher at the National Institute of Geophysics and Volcanology (Rome, Italy).
-Her scientific activities are focused on natural risks and hazards, geomorphology, engineering geology, and the ethical and social aspects of Earth sciences.
+Silvia Peppoloni is a PhD geologist, researcher at the National Institute of Geophysics and Volcanology.
+Her scientific activities are: natural risks and hazards, geomorphology, engineering geology, and the ethical and social aspects of Earth sciences.
 She is involved in research on the philosophy of geosciences, social geosciences and geoethics, as well as the practical application of geoethical thinking to geoscience education and communication.
+She was Professor of Geology and Applied Geology at the Sapienza University of Rome and the Tuscia University between 2008-2011.